Menu

 At Shoptalk, Gardner spoke of the new metrics required to measure the success of these kinds of initiatives, and how what under the old rulebook appeared to be a poorly performing store rose to the 2nd place in its store network with the new framework.

-As they continue to create frictionless store experiences which delight the customer, River Island will be pushing data into the hands of the shop team, with the Nextail platform.
+As they continue to create frictionless store experiences which delight the customer, agile retailer River Island will be pushing data into the hands of the store team, with the Nextail platform.
 We’re proud to be there with them.